-Honorary consuls have an important part to play in the international relations of many states, particularly smaller states and those unable to afford the extravagant costs associated with establishing conventional diplomatic and consular missions.
-Honorary consuls cannot replace traditional diplomats, but they can facilitate multiple and deep engagements with political bodies, commercial organisations, nationals located abroad and citizens of receiving states.
-Their engagements can take place on multiple levels, including political, commercial and cultural.
+Honorary consuls have an important part to play in the international relations of many states, particularly smaller states and those unable to afford the costs associated with establishing conventional diplomatic and consular missions.
+While honorary consuls cannot replace traditional diplomats, they can facilitate multiple and deep engagements with political bodies, commercial organisations, nationals located abroad and citizens of receiving states.
+Their engagements can take place on different levels, including political, commercial and cultural.
+However, to best perform their role they need not only an understanding of the underlying legal aspects governing their role, but also practicial skills to fulfil their duties and responsibilities.

-The course will consist of a short online course covering the law relating to honorary consuls as well expectations and responsibilities of honorary consuls and cumulate in a workshop on protocols and practice.
+This short online course covers the law relating to honorary consuls as well expectations and responsibilities of honorary consuls honorary consuls.
+It will cumulate in a workshop on protocols and practice

 This course promotes an interactive approach through lessons and multimedia material, stimulating critical thinking.
 Each part has its own learning objectives, as well as interactive online lessons, which guide participants through the contents.
 The lessons are also available in PDF format so participants can work offline.
 Contents and activities are practice-oriented and under a self-assessment approach, so participants will learn through practical examples and assignments associated with research and case scenarios.
 This experience will be supported by the UNITAR team, additional resources and material, and visuals such as infographics and videos.